The digital transformation journey

 Practices and mindset — what sets visionaries apart

-Every incumbent logistics company knows that it needs to make progress on its digital journey, but our recent survey indicates most are not moving fast enough.
+Every incumbent automotive company knows that it needs to make progress on its digital journey, but our recent survey indicates most are not moving fast enough.

-According to our research, visionaries stand out in the way they have fully embraced the mindset and practices of both being agile and doing Agile.
+According to our research, visionaries stand out in that they have fully embraced the mindset and practices of both being agile and doing Agile.

 These are not trivial matters.
 Companies will face real challenges around talent recruitment and reskilling, retooling legacy systems, building the five accelerator capabilities, and fighting off lean, hungry digital native disruptors that are making daily headlines in the automotive industry.

-Logistics companies have limited talent resources, so it makes sense to focus systems designers’ efforts on the biggest problems where the solutions they create will have the greatest impact.
-“You can amplify the impact of designers by assigning them to small teams where they can work together to deliver scalable solutions that can be replicated throughout the organization,” explained Infosys’ Glickman.
+Automotive companies have limited talent resources, so it makes sense to focus systems designers’ efforts on the biggest problems, where the solutions they create will have the greatest impact.
+“You can amplify the impact of designers by assigning them to small teams where they can work together to deliver scalable solutions that can be replicated throughout the organization,” explained Infosys’ Corey Glickman.

 “If you have the right systems and process, a small number of talented individuals can have a big impact on a company’s digital transformation journey.”

-Logistics executives told us that fewer than a third of digital initiatives are led and delivered internally; more than half are led internally and delivered by partners, while nearly one-fifth are fully delegated.
+Respondents told us that only about a third of digital initiatives are led and delivered internally; less than half are led internally and delivered by partners, while the remaining one-quarter are fully delegated.

 Companies partner for nearly two-thirds of their digital initiatives

 There is a significant difference in how clusters handle partnering.
-Watchers are the most likely to run initiatives entirely internally.
-But in the logistics industry, they are also most likely to lead projects internally, while having them executed externally.
-Visionaries are more likely than the others to let partners run and deliver initiatives on their behalf.
+In most industries, watchers are the most likely to run initiatives entirely internally, although that’s not true of the automotive industry respondents.
+Explorers are most likely to lead projects internally while having them executed externally.
+Overall, visionaries are more likely than the others to let partners run and deliver initiatives on their behalf.
 In the smaller sample of automotive industry responses, however, the watchers outperformed the visionaries on external leadership and delivery.

 Visionaries are more likely to partner on digital initiatives